Xcode-Tips/xcode-tips.github.io/README.md

 ### Apply all fix-its

 Go to the Editor menu and choose Fix All Issues to apply fix-its all at once.
+**Keyboard shortcut**: `⌃⌥⌘F`

 Source: [Paul Hudson](https://www.hackingwithswift.com/articles/229/24-quick-xcode-tips)